TIGRLab/SCanD_project/README.md

 ## Check tsv files

-At any stages, before proceeding to the next stage and executing the codes for the subsequent phase, it's crucial to navigate to the data/local/logs folder and review the .tsv files for all pipelines from the previous stage.
+At any stage, before proceeding to the next stage and executing the codes for the subsequent phase, it's crucial to navigate to the data/local/logs folder and review the .tsv files for all pipelines from the previous stage.
 For instance, if you intend to execute stage 3 code, you must examine the .tsv files for both the fmriprep func and qsirecon pipelines.
 If no participants have encountered failures, you may proceed with running the next stage.

 However, if any participant has failed, you need to first amend the data/local/bids/participants.tsv file by including the IDs of the failed participants.
 After rectifying the errors, rerun the pipeline with the updated participant list.

-## Syncing the data with to the share directory
+## Syncing the data with the "share" directory

-This step does calls some "group" level bids apps to build summary sheets and html index pages.
+This step calls some "group" level bids apps to build summary sheets and html index pages.
 It also moves a meta data, qc pages and a smaller subset of summary results into the data/share folder.

 It takes about 10 minutes to run (depending on how much data you are synching).
 It could also be submitted.